lafriedel/100-days-of-code/log.md

 **Today's Progress**:  I solved an algorithm without looking at any hints!
 It is to determine where a number fits into a numerically-sorted array, and then return its index.

 **Thoughts:** After my previous day of frustration (mostly with .filter() and callback functions - I really need help understanding these), this makes me feel better.
 I'm still totally struggling with understanding .filter() and its proper syntax and capabilities.

+### R1D27: 2/4/18

+**Today's Progress**:  I worked on and completed an ROT13 algorithm.
+Now moving onto basics of JSON and Ajax.

+**Thoughts:** I am definitely going to need to review the JavaScript algorithms, but I want to give my brain something else to think about for a bit.
+I'll probably review them before or as I work on the intermediate front end development projects.